Imprint | Privacy Policy

 4.1.
 Regexps in Practice

-• Various standards
+• Various Implementations

 • In particular, PCRE (Perl Compatible Regular Expressions)